Osmanthus Cake: A Chinese-Style Tea Cake Recipe | The Woks of Life

 The closest equivalent you might know of is elderflower.
 Both elderflower and osmanthus share the same lightly floral, yet not overpowering flavor.

-In this recipe, we’re using osmanthus syrup, which you can find jarred in Chinese grocery stores.
+In this recipe, we’re using osmanthus syrup, which you can find jarred in Chinese grocery stores labelled 糖桂花 like the jar we used in the photo below..

 When it combines with vanilla and coconut oil (if you choose to use it), the result is a wonderfully fragrant cake that doesn’t taste obviously floral.